mongodb/docs/source/includes/list-tables/configmap-keys.rst

    * - ``data.orgId``
      - string
-     - 24 character hex string that uniquely identifies your MongoDB :opsmgr:`Organization </tutorial/manage-organizations>`.
+     - *Required*.
+24 character hex string that uniquely identifies your MongoDB :opsmgr:`Organization </tutorial/manage-organizations>`.
        You can find the ``orgId`` in your |onprem| |url|: